Gillette · SPJD Series (Industrial Diesel - John Deere)

 What engine is in the Gillette SPJD-600?

-A John Deere 4045 series — 4.5L turbocharged inline-4 diesel at 1800 RPM.
-The same proven engine family used in Kohler's 60-100 kW REOZ standby generators.
-Parts are universally available through John Deere's massive dealer network.
+A John Deere 4045 series — 4.5L turbocharged inline-4 diesel at 1800 RPM, the same proven engine family used in Kohler's 60-100 kW REOZ standby generators.
+Parts are available through John Deere's dealer network.

 How does this compare to a Kohler 80REOZJF?

-Very similar engine platform (John Deere 4.5L) at 60 kW vs 80 kW.
-Gillette uses a Stamford alternator and DSE controller vs Kohler's proprietary components.
-Gillette is typically 15-20% less expensive; Kohler has a stronger local service network.
+Similar John Deere engine platform at 60 kW vs 80 kW.
+Gillette uses a Stamford or Marathon alternator and DSE controller vs Kohler's proprietary components.
+Kohler has a stronger local service network in our territory.

 What fuel tank options?